toulik-maitra/lammps-md-analysis-code/README.md

    - Supports different energy units (cm⁻¹, meV, THz)

 ### How to Use:
+0. Make sure that the 'elements' column in the `velocity.dump` file has the desired elements you are looking for.
 1. Make sure you have a `velocity.dump` file from your LAMMPS simulation in your working directory
 2. Run the script using Python:
    ```bash